hail2u/drawic/README.md

 Drawic
 ======

 [Drawic][1] is a small set of SVG social icons.
-We're Living in a World of Retina!
+We’re Living in a World of Retina!